 The LMT is chaired by the Country Executive Officer of the Bank.
 It is the primary body which provides strategic direction to the Bank and ensures compliance with regulatory requirements and the internal policies of the Bank.
 It is responsible for branch governance and oversight of branch operations.
 It is also responsible for reviewing and approving new business and products.
-It reviews the country performance with respect to strategic objectives.
-The LMT holds meetings at least once in two months or more frequently if required.
+It is the highest governance body for the bank.
+The LMT holds meetings atleast six times in a calendar.
 The LMT reviews and approves the ICAAP on an annual basis or upon any revision in the interim.